Skip to content

 Authorization Code with PKCE Flow

-The authorization code flow with PKCE is the recommended authorization flow if you’re implementing authorization in a mobile app, single page web app, or any other type of application where the client secret can’t be safely stored.
+The authorization code flow with PKCE is the recommended authorization flow if you’re implementing authorization in a mobile app, single page web apps, or any other type of application where the client secret can’t be safely stored.

 Pre-requisites